 The thickness of the coat also depends on the season.
 When there are more daylight hours and warmer temperatures, a dog’s coat will be thinner.
 This is why there is more shedding in spring as the temperatures begin to rise and the daylight hours become longer.

 Amount of Shedding in Great Danes

 It’s actually quite simple.
 Great Danes are huge!
 It feels like they shed more than other single coated dogs simply because they are larger and have more fur.
 More “surface” area means more opportunities to shed fur.

-It’s worth bearing this in mind, therefore, when choosing a pet.
+It’s worth bearing this in mind when choosing a pet.
 Having a Great Dane will likely mean you will have a good amount of hair on furniture, carpets, and clothing.

-The phrase “blowing out” refers to the time when dogs lose their winter coat in favor of a summer coat.
-This occurs during the springtime when the daily average temperature rises and there is more daylight in a 24-hour period.
+Blowing out refers to the time period when dogs lose their winter coat, which is replaced by the summer coat.
+This occurs during the spring time when the daily temperatures rise and there is more daylight in a 24-hour period.

-Dog breeds that blow out during these seasons have double coats.
-Fortunately, Great Danes have single coats and don’t experience the typical coat blow outs.
-Still, shedding will increase with Danes in the spring time.
+Dog breeds that experience true blow outs during these seasons have double coats.
+Great Danes have single coats and don’t experience the typical coat blow outs.
+However, you can still expect shedding to increase in the spring time.

 But fear not!
 There are ways of managing the shedding as a Great Dane owner.
 Let’s take a look at some things you can do to reduce the impact of shedding in your home.